 The Chair of the Board of Governors of the Federal Reserve, aka the “Fed Chair,” is currently Jerome Powell.

+Powell is a Republican.
+Prior to serving on The Board, he was a private equity banker.
 He was assigned to the Board in 2012 by President Obama.

-He is serving his second four-year term as the Fed Chair.
+Powell is serving his second four-year term as the Fed Chair.

 The Fed Chair is the face of the Federal Reserve.